Living-Technologies/OrgaSegment/README.md

 * Linux or Windows installation
 * Conda installation with [mamba installed](https://mamba.readthedocs.io/en/latest/installation.html) in base environment
-* For interference a GPU is prefered but not required
+* For inference a GPU is prefered but not required
 * For training we recommend the use of one or multiple GPUs with >15GB RAM

 This code was developed and tested on Ubuntu 20.04 and Windows